 - Does the corporation’s compliance program work in practice?

-While the application of data analytics and periodic monitoring can provide valuable insights into a range of issues raised by the first two questions, this article will focus on how those charged with implementing and testing compliance programs can incorporate data analytics, and monitoring protocols to evaluate the efficacy of their program.
+With this renewed and enhanced scrutiny on compliance programs, including personal financial impact to executives, organizations are more focused than ever on the efficacy of their compliance program.
+This article will focus on how those charged with implementing and testing compliance programs can incorporate data analytics and monitoring protocols to evaluate the efficacy of their program.

 Does your organization’s compliance program work in practice?

-The guidance points to several factors that companies should focus on in order to assess whether a compliance program works in practice, including:
+The guidance points to several factors that companies should focus on to assess whether a compliance program works in practice, including:

 - Continuous improvement, periodic testing and review